Eastern osprey

 The eastern osprey (Pandion haliaetus cristatus) is a diurnal, fish-eating bird of prey.
 They live in Oceania at coastal regions of the Australian continent, the Indonesian islands, New Guinea, and the Philippines.
 It is usually sedentary and pairs breed at the same nest site, building up a substantial structure on dead trees or limbs.

-The subspecies resides in habitat close to coasts and estuaries that provide opportunities for fishing.
-In 2022, it was considered a defunct species by the IOC, due to its low genetic divergences and absence in morphological differences.
+The subspecies resides in a habitat close to coasts and estuaries that provide opportunities for fishing.

 The eastern osprey's diet consists mostly of vertebrate fish species.
 It possesses specialised physical characteristics and exhibits unique behaviour to assist in hunting and catching prey.